ADVANCED CAMP AUDITIONS 2026

-Auditions will be held at St. David of Wales in the basement classroom on Thursday January 30, Friday January 31, Sunday February 2 and Monday February 3.
+Auditions will be held at St. David of Wales in the basement classroom on Wednesday January 28, Thursday January 29, Friday January 30, and Sunday February 1.

 An advanced PDC student is extremely driven to work hard.